PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 0      0     c
 0      0     d
 0      0     e
-0      0     f
+0      0     f  <- 15
 0      1     0  <- 16
 ```

 Every number system has a 1s place, otherwise we wouldn't be able to represent 1.

-We can make a chart showing each number system's values and symbol's side-by-side.
+Here is a chart showing each number system's values and symbol's side-by-side.

 ```
      decimal  hexadecimal  binary